Crucial abuse hearing for top Vatican official opens in Australia

-Melbourne, March 5, 2018 (AFP) - - A crucial hearing opened in Melbourne Monday to determine if one of Pope Francis' top advisers, Cardinal George Pell, will stand trial on multiple historical sexual offence charges.
+Melbourne, March 5, 2018 (AFP) - - Cardinal George Pell's barrister accused police of failing to follow proper procedures as a crucial hearing opened Monday to determine if the top Pope Francis adviser will stand trial on historical sexual offence charges.

 The 76-year-old, the most senior Catholic cleric to be charged with criminal offences linked to the Church's long-running sexual abuse scandal, denies all the claims.